 Select your location for location specific information:

-As an employer, you require an official permit if you want to work on a Sunday or public holiday in your company or business, unless there is a legal exception.
+As an employer, you require an official permit if you want to work on a Sunday or public holiday in your company, unless there is a legal exception.

 This form can be submitted electronically without signature (e.g. via a secure contact form or by e-mail) or in paper form to the responsible authority.